Tinea Versicolorti · nee · uh -ˈvər-si-ˌkəl-ər

 If you think you have tinea versicolor, have a doctor check it out; they can often identify it just by looking at it, but there are also special microscopes that confirm the diagnosis (and fun fact, doctors identify tinea versicolor under a microscope by its distinct pattern, which they call “spaghetti and meatballs” because, in a way, it looks like it).7

-Tinea versicolor doesn’t usually go away on its own, but it’s very treatable with a few over-the-counter antifungal shampoos and creams, and there are prescription options for more severe cases.8 “To my knowledge, tinea versicolor does not cause any significant harm to the skin and should not have an effect on skin aging," adds Dr. Zeichner.
+Tinea versicolor doesn’t usually go away on its own, but it’s very treatable with a few over-the-counter antifungal shampoos and creams, and there are prescription options for more severe cases.8 The important takeaway is: tinea versicolor does not cause any significant harm to the skin and should not have an effect on skin aging.

 What causes tinea versicolor?